doctrine/DoctrineMigrationsBundle/Resources/doc/index.rst

 logic or to create new entities.

-Therefore you can just implement the ContainerAwareInterface with its needed methods to get full access to the container.
+Therefore you can just implement the ContainerAwareInterface with its needed methods to get full access to the container or ContainerAwareTrait if you use Symfony >= 2.4.

 .. code-block:: php

     // ...
     use Symfony\Component\DependencyInjection\ContainerAwareInterface;
     use Symfony\Component\DependencyInjection\ContainerInterface;
+    // Symfony >= 2.4
+    use Symfony\Component\DependencyInjection\ContainerAwareTrait;

     class Version20130326212938 extends AbstractMigration implements ContainerAwareInterface
     {
+        // Symfony >= 2.4
+        use ContainerAwareTrait;

+        // Symfony 2.3
         private $container;

         public function setContainer(ContainerInterface $container = null)